Code-Institute-Submissions/nicer-tours/README.md

 Since tours have to be economically viable, many tours are cancelled during the off-season.
 Guaranteed departure allows the company to run a profitable organisation all year round.

 However, the Guaranteed Departure option is not heavily promoted, because promoting a loss-leader is not a good business idea.
+Regular
-Regular (Flexible Departures) are promoted as a means to allow the customer to believe they are getting the best possible deal, since they always pay the lowest price in this option.
-Equally, promoting
-Flexible Departure options allows the company to run with a maximum amount of customers for each tour.
+(Flexible Departures) are promoted as a means to allow the customer to believe they are getting the best possible deal, since they always pay the lowest price in this option.
+Equally, promoting Flexible Departure options allows the company to run with a maximum amount of customers for each tour.

 ## User Experience (UX)

 - ### User stories:
     - #### First time visitors:

         1) As a first time visitor, I am either planning or am on my vacation in Nice, France and I want to visit a website that informs me about the most interesting sights and places I can visit while on this vacation.

         2) I want to have my interest piqued while I view the website, and thus choose to make a booking for a tour.

-        3) As a first time visitor to the website and perhaps to the geographical area covered in the site, I am perhaps uninformed about the area I am visiting, and thus want to be informed first and foremost before choosing to book or not.
-Because of this, I do not want to feel pressured to buy, however a little special offer may help me choose this company rather than another.
+        3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured to buy.
+However a little special offer may help me choose this company rather than another.

         4) I want to be able to navigate through the website easily, and be prompted where necessary to either contact the site creators (and service vendor) or make a booking easily if I choose to.

         5) As a first time visitor who is also on vacation, I want to be sure that I have made the right choice of tour company, so customer reviews and social comments about the company are very important.

     - #### Returning visitors:

         1) As a returning visitor, I want to be able to add my story to the many reviews I have seen on the website.

         2) As I will be returning to the site almost definitely after having taken a tour, I want to both be reminded of the fun I had, and also be able to inform others about the service offered by the company.
 Thus, good navigation and design are important, but so is the general informative nature of the services and sights offered on the site.

     - #### Frequent visitors:

         1) As a frequent visitor, I will probably be a professional in the tourist industry, since most people visit specific areas on vacation once only.
-It is not in the remit of this project to offer a professional "back-door" entrance to the services of this site.
-However, it is partly for this that the discount popover has been included, along with the easy booking options on the book now page.

 - ### Design:
     - #### Colour scheme:
         The project uses three main colours, both emblematic of the city of Nice.
         These three colours are the Yves Klein International Blue, contrasted with orange, and a pure white.

         1) Nice - main city of the *Côte d'Azur* which in itself means Blue Coast - is famous for its blue skies and blue sea.
 The Yves Klein International Blue (rgb 0,47,167) was created by the artist Yves Klein, himself born in Nice.

         2) Orange reminds the viewer of the Mediterranean sun, and is also the opposite of blue on color wheels.

         3) A pure, simple white background was chosen as white represents light, another quality of which Nice and the surrounding area is famous for.

     - #### Typography: